austinvaness/ModDebugBuild/README.md

 ## Installation
 In order to use this plugin, you should install [Plugin Loader](https://github.com/austinvaness/PluginLoader).
 After installing Plugin Loader, simply find and enable Mod Debugging in the plugin list from the game menu.

-If you wish to use this plugin without Plugin Loader you can, but you will have to compile the dll files yourself using the source code.